-First things first when it comes to planning a summer wedding: Keep your guests in mind and remember that you'll be dealing with extra-high temps and UV rays.
-Creative signature cocktails—like popsicles in Prosecco, sangria stations, and edible flower-garnished Cosmos—can help guests battle the heat and will quench their thirst.
-You can also exchange the traditional tiered wedding cake for ice cream to give guests a sweet treat at the reception.
-(You can even hire an actual ice cream truck to come to your wedding as a special surprise!)
-As for those sun rays: Consider giving attendees chic straw hats as favors (or use them as escort cards!) and provide everyone with parasols or fans during the reception and dinner, especially if it's in the afternoon.
+When it comes to planning a summer wedding, keep your guests in mind and remember that you'll be dealing with higher temperatures and UV rays.
+Creative signature cocktails—like popsicles in Prosecco, sangria stations, and Cosmos garnished with edible flowers—can help guests battle the heat and quench their thirst.
+You can also swap the traditional tiered wedding cake for ice cream to give guests a sweet, chilled treat at the reception.
+If you're the whimsical type, consider hiring an actual ice-cream truck to come to your wedding as a special surprise.

-Scroll through to discover 61 summer wedding ideas that will make for a truly amazing day!
+Want to more inspiration for your late June, July, August, or early September nuptials?
+Ahead, discover 58 summer wedding ideas that will make for a truly amazing day.